Black Rhyme Time

 to prevent I WILL go down the

-waterslide to Hades and more
+fiery slide to Hades and more

 whatever it takes to protect them

-I'll go to that unhallowed shore
+I'll open up that unhallowed door

 I'm not brave but I owe